SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/Lab3.md

 ### Task 1: Verify the deployed API Management service and create an API

-In this lab, you'll be setting up an HTTP API within Azure API Management to interact with the Azure OpenAI service.
+In this task, you'll be setting up an HTTP API within Azure API Management to interact with the Azure OpenAI service.
 It ensures the API is configured correctly and provides a gateway URL for external access and integration with other services.

 1. Navigate to Azure portal, open the **Resource Group** named **miyagi-rg-<inject key="DeploymentID" enableCopy="false"/>** and select **miyagi-apim-<inject key="DeploymentID" enableCopy="false"/>** API Management service from the resources list.